The 2018 Virginia Homeschool Convention Schedule!

 Friday, June 8 1 p.m. – 2:30 p.m.

 Pastors’ Workshop – Winning the Hearts and Minds of the Next Generation ~ Voddie Baucham E-22 A

 To reach the next generation, the discipling of our children must be a priority.
-Come hear Voddie Baucham as he addresses discipline during this exclusive pastor’s only session which will include a question and answer discussion with the speaker.
+Come hear Voddie Baucham as he addresses discipleship during this pastors’ session that will include a question-and-answer discussion with the speaker.

 Friday, June 8 1:30 p.m. – 2:30 p.m.

 Freedomship and Entrepreneurial Education ~ Andrew Pudewa B-10

 Many of us realize that we value home education not only because it often results in better academics, superior social environments, and enriched family life, but because it builds a better community and country.
 The result of true liberal education—a freedomship education—will be not only young men and women who know how to think and communicate, but who think evangelically and entrepreneurially.
 To revive a culture of self-sufficiency and freedom requires more people with the owner/entrepreneur mindset and fewer with the employee mindset.
 Join Andrew for a discussion of how to cultivate an entrepreneurial, or georgic, aptitude in our children.
 The future of freedom may depend on it.

 How to Grow Both Sides of Your Child’s Brain ~ Frederic Gray B-15 A